 Well, there are a few aspects to consider:

 - The price of the coffees awarded reaches in most of the cases 30-40 times the fair-trade price, giving back to the farmers a great value for the effort they’ve been through.
 This will not last just one year.
-With the money earned, a farmer is able to invest on its farm, improving the farm management, investing in labour training and better equipment.
+With the money earned, a farmer is able to invest on its farm, improving the farm management, investing in labor training and better equipment.

 For instance, recently awarded coffees from the ACE’s auction have enabled farmers to invest in new technologies to prevent flood management, planting new trees to create more shades but also improving the local livelihoods by investing in education, healthcare and so on.